-The QBO influence on the NH winter stratospheric polar vortex (FIG. 3, Pathway 4), often referred to as the Holton-Tan effect [64], is a well-studied route for influence on the underlying tropospheric mid-latitude weather and climate.
-When the polar vortex winds are anomalously strong or weak there is an annular impact on the tropospheric winds and MSLP [65-67].
-This is particularly evident in the Atlantic sector, where 60-day composite MSLP anomalies of ~ 4 hPa following sudden stratospheric warming (SSW) events show a pattern resembling the North Atlantic Oscillation (NAO) [67].
-Forecasts of the NAO are valuable due to its large effect on European and eastern North American climate.
-During NH winter, eastward QBO winds in the lower tropical stratosphere (\sim 50 hPa) favour a stronger stratospheric polar vortex, leading to a positive NAO phase (normally associated with a poleward-shifted Atlantic jet) while westward QBO winds favour a negative NAO [42, 68] and greater likelihood of extreme cold surface temperatures [69].
-The average difference in stratospheric vortex strength in January is \sim 5-10 m s-1 between eastward and westward QBO phases [11], with corresponding NAO-like mean sea level pressure differences of \sim 5 hPa [20].
-Forecasts of the NAO are improving [70, 71], but it is unclear whether all processes underlying NAO predictability are well represented by the atmospheric models used in current forecasting systems.
-It is common for the predictable signal in these forecasts to be weaker than observed, necessitating large ensembles to extract it and achieve skillful predictions [72].
-The QBO is expected to contribute skill to NAO forecasts [68], but could also be a source of this signal-to-noise problem if processes underlying QBO teleconnections are not well represented in the models [73].
+The QBO influence on the Northern Hemisphere winter stratospheric polar vortex (FIG. 2, Pathway 4), often referred to as the 128 Holton-Tan effect [68], is a well-studied route for influence on the underlying tropospheric mid-latitude weather and climate.
+129 Anomalously strong or weak polar vortex winds result in an annular impact on the tropospheric winds and MSLP [28, 69, 130 70].
+This impact is particularly evident in the Atlantic sector, where 60-day composite MSLP anomalies of \sim 4 hPa following 131 sudden stratospheric warming (SSW) events show a pattern resembling the NAO [28].
+Forecasts of the NAO are valuable 132 owing to its large effect on European and eastern North American climate.
+During Northern Hemisphere winter, eastward QBO 133 winds in the lower tropical stratosphere (\sim 50 hPa) favour a stronger stratospheric polar vortex, leading to a positive NAO 134 phase (normally associated with a poleward-shifted Atlantic jet), whereas westward QBO winds favour a negative NAO [26, 135 46] and greater likelihood of extreme cold surface temperatures [71].
+The average difference in stratospheric vortex strength 136 in January is \sim 5-10 m s-1 between eastward and westward QBO phases [11], with corresponding NAO-like mean sea level 137 pressure differences of \sim 5 hPa [20].
+Forecasts of the NAO are improving [72, 73], but whether all processes underlying NAO 138 predictability are well represented by the atmospheric models used in current forecasting systems is unclear.
+The predictable 139 signal in these forecasts is commonly weaker than observed, necessitating large ensembles for its extraction and to achieve 140 skillful predictions [74].
+The QBO is expected to contribute skill to NAO forecasts [26], but could also be a source of this 141 signal-to-noise problem if processes underlying QBO teleconnections are not well represented in the models [27].
+142